-There’s no question about it, kids clothes are extortionately expensive in Sweden.
-Regardless of whether it’s high street or boutique there is a significant difference in price between here and a lot of other countries around the world.
+Kid’s clothes are very expensive in Sweden.
+Regardless of whether it’s high street or boutique there is a significant difference in price between here and many other countries around the world.

-In my 18 months living in Sweden I’ve picked up a few tips on how you can save some dough when it comes to clothing your little ones.
-In Sweden, it’s really important to get the right winter clothing .
-You can pick up some brilliant second hand winter clothing but look out for the wear and tear.
-You need to ensure that winter clothing is in tip top condition, no holes, no tears, no thread-bare.
-As the Swedish saying goes, ‘Där finns ingen dålig väder, bara dålig kläder’ which translates to ‘there is no bad weather, only bad clothing.
+Thrifting and second-hand stuff is the way forward.
+You can pick up some brilliant second hand winter clothing.
+But, you need to ensure that winter clothing is in tip top condition, no holes, no tears, no thread-bare.
+As the Swedish saying goes, ‘där finns ingen dålig väder, bara dålig kläder’ which translates to ‘there is no bad weather, only bad clothing.

 Facebook exchange, second hand and “handmedowns”